-То Do Insert a Click anywhere in the line you want to bookmark. bookmark Select Edit->Toggle Bookmarks, press Ctrl-F2, or select the first icon in the Edit toolbar.
+Do Click anywhere in the line you want to bookmark.
+Select Edit->Toggle Bookmarks, press Ctrl-F2, or select the first icon in the Edit toolbar.
 The line number is highlighted to indicate that there is a bookmark at the beginning of that line.
-Delete a Click anywhere in the line with the bookmark. bookmark Select Edit->Toggle Bookmarks, press Ctrl-F2, or select the first icon in the Edit toolbar.
+Click anywhere in the line with the bookmark.
+Select Edit->Toggle Bookmarks, press Ctrl-F2, or select the first icon in the Edit toolbar.
 The line number is no longer highlighted after the bookmark is deleted.
-Delete all bookmarks Select Edit->Delete all Bookmarks, press Ctrl-Shift-F2, or select the last icon in the Edit toolbar.
+Select Edit->Delete all Bookmarks, press Ctrl-Shift-F2, or select the last icon in the Edit toolbar.
 The line numbers are no longer highlighted after the bookmarks are deleted.